Orthogonal-by-construction augmentation of physics-based input-output models: Theoretical analysis

 Moreover, we require that the above-defined orthogonality is reflected in the gathered data.

 \begin{cond} The data set $\mathcal{D}_N$ generated by \eqref{eq:data_gen_sy_reformed} satisfies

 \end{cond} For certain basis functions in $\phi$ and $\delta$ (e.g., orthogonal polynomials), \eqref{eq:phi-delta-orthog-functions} implies that with $N\to\infty$ there always exists an appropriate selection of regressor points $x_k$ to satisfy Condition~\ref{cond:special_PE}.
-For other scenarios, a more detailed experiment design is necessary.
-An alternative interpretation is that \eqref{eq:phi-delta-orthog-functions} is the identifiability criterion of model class \eqref{eq:orth_param}, while \eqref{eq:phi-delta-discrete-orthogonality} is a specific excitation condition for the considered identification problem.

-Next, we assume that the minimization of \eqref{eq:cost_fun} results in such $\theta_\mathrm{b}$, $\theta_\mathrm{a}$ estimates for which the relations of \eqref{eq:data_gen_sy_reformed} are exactly recovered on the training data.
+For other scenarios, a dedicated experiment design is necessary.
+An alternative interpretation is that \eqref{eq:phi-delta-orthog-functions} is the identifiability criterion of model class \eqref{eq:orth_param}, while \eqref{eq:phi-delta-discrete-orthogonality} is a specific excitation condition for the considered identification problem. \begin{rem} If the structure of $\delta$ can be inferred from prior physical knowledge, it is possible to specifically design an input sequence that satisfies Condition~\ref{cond:special_PE} (at least with respect to the suspected unmodeled terms).
+This is a common scenario in practical applications.
+For example, in aerial robotics, the drag force is known to depend quadratically on the relative velocity of the object \citep{huang_leveraging_2024}.
+However, the associated aerodynamic computations are often complex, and this force term is typically left unmodeled.
+Incorporating these physics-based insights can, however, guide the design of experiments that fulfil Condition~\ref{cond:special_PE}. \end{rem} Next, we assume that the minimization of \eqref{eq:cost_fun} results in such $\theta_\mathrm{b}$, $\theta_\mathrm{a}$ estimates for which the relations of \eqref{eq:data_gen_sy_reformed} are exactly recovered on the training data.

 \begin{assum} The identified model recovers the dynamics of the data-generating system \eqref{eq:data_gen_sy_reformed} on the training data set $\mathcal{D}_N$, as